Teaching English in Thailand: Living in Thailand

 Housing

-Schools sometimes provide accommodation or assist in securing them.
-Finding an apartment near the school would simplify life a great deal in light of heavy traffic (in large urban centres), after school activities and early school start times.
+Schools sometimes provide accommodations or assist in securing them.
+Finding an apartment near the school would avert heavy traffic in large urban centres and ease the pressure of after school activities and early school start times.

 Airfare